jlszn/shop-matcher/README.md

 The rules of what shops are considered close are set and can be changed in `src/main/scala/shopmatcher/Rules`:
 - by default shops that are within 400 meters of a user are considered close.
-- by default user is considered inside the shop if he is within 10 meters to it.
+- by default user is considered inside the shop if the are within 10 meters to it.